No products in the cart.

 Do you want a pet-friendly and instant conversation starter in your home?
 The bird’s nest fern provides you with both.
 The glossy green ripple-edged fronds look fabulous to score many excellent points from visitors.

-Although peace lilies are not as undemanding as the other houseplants, they are still a staple in the houseplant collection.
-Yes, it needs more attention by keeping it wet but not overwatered.
+Although the peace lily is not as undemanding as the other houseplants, they are still a staple in the houseplant collection.
+Peace lilies need more attention by keeping wet but not overwatered.

 It needs a bright to partial shade spot, but remember, it has pollen when it flowers.
-If you do not struggle with allergies, then place it in your bedroom, as it will help provide you with oxygen during the night.
+If you do not struggle with allergies, place it in your bedroom, as it will help provide oxygen during the night.

 The vining Philodendron with its heart-shaped leaves makes every interior stunning.
 Philodendron has many species that are equally beautiful but this one that has a creeping habit is simply exceptional.